 Delve into my compilation of branding resources.

-Written by the co-founder of the branding agency Red Antler, Obsessed is a very inspiring book.
-I love the simple language and detailed examples, which make it a good book for anyone new to the topic of branding.
+“Obsessed”, written by the co-founder of branding agency Red Antler, is a truly inspiring book.
+The simple language and detailed examples make “Obsessed” the perfect book for anyone new to branding.

-Also a researcher at the Ehrenberg Bass Institute, Jenni has an evidence-based opinion on what makes brand assets distinctive and why you should almost never think about a rebrand.
+Jenni Romaniuk is a researcher at the Ehrenberg Bass Institute for Marketing Science.
+In “Building Distinctive Brand Assets”, Jenni provides an evidence-based perspective on what makes brand assets distinctive and why rebranding is hardly ever a good idea.

-Here, you can learn more about the strategies behind some of the most well-known campaigns and brands.
+The “On Strategy Showcase” podcast offers an insight into the strategies behind some of the most-known campaigns and brands.

-Mark Pollard talks strategy with some of the biggest—and smaller—names in the industry.
+Mark Pollard talks strategy with some of the biggest—and smaller—names in the advertising industry.

 Jacob Cass & Matt Davies

-A fantastic community of strategists of all levels sharing ideas, resources and experience.
+“Sweathead” offers a fantastic community of strategists of all levels, sharing ideas, resources, experience and even jobs.

-Not a community in the traditional sense, but you should subscribe to Ana’s newsletter to read about her insightful views on brand, business and culture.
+Not a community in the traditional sense, but you should subscribe to Ana’s newsletter.
+Her background in sociology gives her an interesting perspective on topics such as brand, business or culture.

 LSN Global offers a bunch of free articles on their website, or you can become a member for access to the full site.